raciat/blockchain-developer-bootcamp-final-project/README.md

 As part of this exercise, I will deploy a smart contract to mint NFTs specifically for diamonds which besides typical parameters would keep its clarity, cut, carat and color.
 Minting NFTs in the Ethereum using [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) can be replaced with *ERC-1155* in the future, to issue different tokens per different gems.

-- Wholesale gemstone **manufacturers and suppliers** would be able to mint tokens for their products
+- Approved wholesale gemstone **Suppliers** would be able to add their products
 - **Dealers** would be able to verify its origin
-- **Clients** would be able to verify its origin, history, get familiar with its characteristics and purchase or sale
+- **Clients** would be able to verify its origin, history, get familiar with its characteristics and purchase

 ## How to develop?